gnzlbg/hm3/include/hm3/grid/structured/tile/readme.md

 This is the only type of tile implemented, and its the easiest one to implement.
 All cells are visited following the i-th leading direction, and then the j-th, and k-th direction respectively.
-Its like traversing a nd-tensor in "row-major" order.
+Its like traversing a ad-tensor in "row-major" order.
 Should be fine for "small tiles", that is, where the whole tile fits in L1 cache.